marianacarmoduarte/marianacarmoduarte.github.io/content/publication/Dennison et al. (2024)/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - J Dennison
+  - Dennison, James
-  - L Piccoli
+  - Lorenzo Piccoli
-  - MC Duarte
+  - and Mariana C. Duarte

 date: '2025-10-01T00:00:00Z'
 doi: ''